Counseling Education

 Local a cappella singing groups include the women's Vocal Matrix Chorus (formerly Greenville in Harmony) and the men's Palmetto Statesmen chorus.
 Additional choral groups include the Greenville Chorale and the Greenville Gay Men's Chorus.

 Greenville is also home to the Sigal Music Museum, formerly known as the Carolina Music Museum.
-The building resides in a 1930s Coca-Cola Bottling Company.
+In the 1930s the building was a Coca-Cola bottling company.

 The National Christian College Athletic Association (NCCAA) sports conference is headquartered in Greenville, as are various minor league and university sports teams.